JumanJubran/AneuploidyML/README.md

 #### Data availability
 Dataset folder is required to build aneuploidy dataset to construct the ML model.
-The dataset is available on Zenode: https://zenodo.org/record/8199048
+The dataset is available on Zenode - https://zenodo.org/record/8199048